ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Unless the request targets the /ace-group resource, the KDC MUST check that it is storing a valid access token from that Client such that:

-* The scope specified in the access token includes a scope entry related to the group name GROUPNAME associated to targeted resource; and
+* The scope specified in the access token includes a scope entry related to the group name GROUPNAME associated with the targeted resource; and

 * The set of roles specified in that scope entry allows the Client to perform the requested operation on the targeted resource (REQ11).